-- Keeps records of troop/patrol equipment and makes sure it's in good working condition. - Maintains equipment lists with master copies stored on website. - Issues equipment and makes sure it's returned in good condition. - Reports dirty or broken equipment to ASPL & camping/outdoor coordinator. - Makes suggestions for improvements of equipment and the management of it.

-- Makes suggestions for new or replacement items to the camping/outdoor coordinator. - o Prepares a budget and identifies new equipment to be purchased. - Ultimately is responsible for overseeing all steps to maintain & replace equipment. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the assistant senior patrol leader.
+- Keeps records of troop/patrol equipment and makes sure it's in good working condition. - Issues equipment and makes sure it's returned in good condition. - Makes suggestions for new or replacement items to the camping/outdoor coordinator. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the assistant senior patrol leader.